Our pasta e fagioli (pasta and beans) is an Italian dinner favorite with a mix of beans, ditalini pasta, and a rich tomato sauce.

 You can serve pasta e fagioli as a soup, with enough liquid to grant the use of a spoon, or thicker, more like a pasta dish.

-Honestly, you are going to feel amazing after eating this dish.
-It's healthy, nourishing, satiating, and super tasty!
+Honestly, you will feel amazing after eating this dish.
+It’s healthy, nourishing, satiating, and delicious.

 Beans

-You can make pasta e fagioli with canned beans or with dry beans.
-For a quick version, use canned beans, and you'll be able to make this recipe in about 30 minutes.
+For a quick version, use canned beans, and you can make this recipe in about 30 minutes.

 Pasta